SunghyunP-ark/sunghyunp-ark.github.io/blogs/blog-posting-guide.md

 ---
 title: Tips for OPRO Prompt Optimization
 date: 2025-10-02
-categories: [AI, Optimization, Notes]
+categories: [AI, LLM, Notes]
-author: Jaewook
+author: sunghyun
 image: static/img/opro-thumbnail.png
 summary: "Learn about advanced techniques for prompt optimization using OPRO and how to combine it with evolutionary algorithms to maximize performance."
 ---